ulikoehler/STM8S-SDCC-SPL/README.md

 *Note:* This repo was tested with SDCC 3.5.x on Ubuntu 18.04.
 If you really need to use older SDCC versions and they don't work, please submit a bug report or preferably a pull request.

-First, you need to  create your `stm8s_conf.h` in your own code directory, in which you need to configure the correct STM8S variant etc. Copy `stm8s_conf_template_h` from this repository.
+Add `STM8S-SDCC-SPL/conf` and `STM8S-SDCC-SPL/inc` to the include path of your build system.

+First, you need to define your STM8S model using the preprocessor.
+I recommend using a flag like `-DSTM8S105`.
+See `conf/stm8s_conf.h` for all the available models.

 Each function has its separate file so your resulting binary doesn't get unneccessarily large.
-The include files declare all functions for that module, however.
+The include files declare all functions for that module, however, and `stm8s.h`.
 So in order to use e.g. `CLK_HSIPrescalerConfig()`, you need to include `stm8s_clk.h` and compile in `stm8s_clk_HSIPrescalerConfig.c`.

 The best way to use this library is to compile a library from all the source files and then link that library in SDCC.
 SDCC will only pull in what functions it needs.